Extended Rural Cohort

 Q. How can I find out more about life as an ERC student?

-Q. Would spending time rurally disadvantage my chance of internship selection at my preferred location?
+Q. Would spending time rurally be a disadvantage in gaining internship selection at my preferred location?

 A. The majority of ERC students receive their first preference for internship location.